mpaviotti/mpaviotti.github.com/index.markdown

 theory.

 ---

 ### PhD Vacancies
 I am looking for a PhD student to work on topics which include, but not limited to, category theory, type theory and functional programming.

+Take a look at this [page]({% link phd.markdown %}) for more info.

 If you're interested please reach out to me!

 ### News
 - **September 2023:** Riccardo Bianchini visits the Granule Project